nautobot/nautobot-app-golden-config/README.md

 # Nautobot Golden Config

-A plugin for [Nautobot](https://github.com/nautobot/nautobot) that provides a NetDevOps approach to golden configuration and config compliance.
+A plugin for [Nautobot](https://github.com/nautobot/nautobot) that provides a NetDevOps approach to golden configuration and configuration compliance.

 # Introduction